MicrosoftDocs/VBA-Docs/api/Visio.ApplicationSettings.DrawingBackgroundColor.md

+> [!NOTE]
- **Note**  The ability to set drawing background color programmatically for users running in high-contrast mode is restricted.
+> The ability to set drawing background color programmatically for users running in high-contrast mode is restricted.

 ## Example